 Saltillo is a very small city located in the state of Mississippi.
 With a population of 5,004 people and two constituent neighborhoods, Saltillo is the 71st largest community in Mississippi.

 Saltillo real estate is some of the most expensive in Mississippi, although Saltillo house values don't compare to the most expensive real estate in the U.S.

 Saltillo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saltillo is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Saltillo who work in office and administrative support (17.97%), sales jobs (17.89%), and management occupations (12.19%).
+There are especially a lot of people living in Saltillo who work in office and administrative support (15.77%), management occupations (14.48%), and sales jobs (13.95%).

-Being a small city, Saltillo does not have a public transit system used by locals to get to and from work.
+Saltillo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Saltillo in 2010 was $24,673, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
-This equates to an annual income of $98,692 for a family of four.
+The per capita income in Saltillo in 2010 was $26,755, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
+This equates to an annual income of $107,020 for a family of four.
 However, Saltillo contains both very wealthy and poor people as well.

 The people who call Saltillo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltillo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saltillo include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Saltillo include English, German, Scottish, and Palestinian.

 The most common language spoken in Saltillo is English.
-Other important languages spoken here include Pacific Island languages and Arabic.
+Other important languages spoken here include Arabic and French.